 Define a predicate "inconsistent" that is derivable if there is such a problem.
 Of course, additional predicates can be defined.

-- Logic Programming
+- 1 Logic Programming

 - 2 DBs as Sets of Facts

 - 3 Rules as Logical Formulas

 - 4 Queries

 - 5 Recursion

 - 6 Datalog

+- Using a Prolog System

 • It is possible to use a predicate in its own definition: